neilsambhu/carla-roach/timeline/README4.md

 ```
 4/5/2023 6:45:37 PM:
 ```
-Using input image "colorful_cat.jpeg" how do I apply the input image to the vehicle surface?
+Using input image "colorful_cat.jpeg" how do I apply the input image to the ambulance vehicle surface?
 ```